anara-analytics/sme-sku-profitability-decision-system/README.md

 The SKU Profitability Optimization & Decision Intelligence System is a Business Intelligence framework designed to improve data-driven decision-making for small and medium-sized e-commerce enterprises (SMEs).
 The project demonstrates how structured analytics can transform raw transactional data into actionable insights for profitability optimization, inventory efficiency, and strategic SKU management.

 Using the Olist e-commerce dataset (~100,000 real marketplace orders), the system simulates real-world e-commerce operations, including revenue tracking, cost modeling, customer behavior, and logistics performance.
-The goal is to demonstrate a structured decision-intelligence framework that can be adapted to e-commerce SMEs with limited internal BI resources
+The goal is to demonstrate a structured decision-intelligence framework that can be adapted to e-commerce SMEs with limited internal BI resources.

 The solution integrates SQL, Excel, and Power BI to build a multi-layered analytics system that supports SKU-level profitability evaluation and structured business decision-making.